rhdtownsend/gyre/doc/source/index.rst

 of *asteroseismology*.

 GYRE also supports other, related kinds of calculation.
-One example is evaluating the response of a star to tidal forcing by an orbiting companion; because this is an instance of *forced* stellar oscillations, similar numerical techniques can be brought to bear.
+One example is evaluating the response of a star to tidal disturbances produced by an orbiting companion; because this is an instance of *forced* stellar oscillations, similar numerical techniques can be brought to bear.

 About this Manual
 =================